 Library cards are free and available to all Bow residents age 6 or older.
 Visit the library to get yours!
 Parents/caregivers will need to show proof of Bow residence when signing up.
 Dunbarton residents who attend Bow schools are also eligible for a free library card.

-A new virtual program!
+A virtual program for emerging readers!
 Every Friday, listen to the first chapter of a middle-grade book read by our youth services librarian.
-This weekly podcast will introduce a range of recommended titles for readers aged 8-12, and include a mix of genres and topics.
-New recordings will be posted every week, and can be accessed anytime using the links below.
-Watch on your schedule, and reserve the books you like most!
-Look for episodes every week beginning Friday, January 8.
+This weekly podcast introduces a range of recommended titles for readers aged 8-12, and include a mix of genres and topics.
+Recordings were posted every week between January and August 2021, and can be accessed anytime using the links below.
+Listen on your schedule, and reserve the books you like most!

 While You Listen: Active Listening Worksheet